soumyarajde/HabitTracker/README.md

 ![Habit Manager tab](./screenshots/habitmanager_tab.png)

 #### Creating a Habit
-On clicking create new input fields for Name, Description, and Periodicity will appear.Enter all fields and click create button to create a habit and update the database.
+On clicking create new input fields for *Name*, *Description*, and *Periodicity* will appear.Enter all fields and click create button to create a habit and update the database.

 ![Create New Habit](./screenshots/create_new_habit.png)

 #### Habit Management
-Clicking on View shows the habit management options.Click on the button to perform the required fucntion.
+Clicking on *View* shows the habit management options.Click on the button to perform the required fucntion.

 ![Habit Management](./screenshots/view_habit.png)

 ### Analyzer Tab
-By clicking on the Analyzer tab,you can get various information about the habit such as current streak,longest streak,etc.This tab shows a drop-down which lists various analysis options.You have to select one.When user select option for streak it shows another drop-down with habit names.User have to select the habit from the list for which analysis is to be done.
+By clicking on the *Analyzer* tab,you can get various information about the habit such as current streak,longest streak,etc. This tab shows a drop-down which lists various analysis options.
+You have to select one.
+When user select option for streak it shows another drop-down with habit names.
+User have to select the habit from the list for which analysis is to be done.

 ![Analyzer Tab](./screenshots/analyzer_tab.png)
 ![Analyzer Tab showing drop-down with habit names](./screenshots/habit_drop_down.png)